 Emilio Carlos Ortega, the eleventh child of Emigdio and Aria Conception Jacinta, became the founder of the Ortega Chili Company.
 He was the first person in California to make Spanish Chili Sauce and he made it right there at the Ortega Adobe, in his mother's kitchen.
 That happened in 1897.
 After great success Emilio Carlos moved his business to Los Angeles into bigger quarters.

 This Chili Sauce is still available in markets today.
-Visit the Ortega Products website for more history.
-The adobe remained in the Ortega Family until 1905 when Chinaman Ung Hing bought it.
+Visit the Ortega Website for more history.
+The adobe remained in the Ortega Family until 1905 when a member of the nearby Chinese community Ung Hing bought it.
 Later, in 1921, it became City property.
 Over many years and at different times, it was used as a boardinghouse, restaurant, office building (police department, Shell Oil Co.), and meeting place for the Ventura Boys and Girls Club.
 By 1969 the Ortega Adobe was ripe for demolishing but this was prevented by a group of volunteers who, with the help of the City of Ventura Department of Parks, Recreation & Community Partnerships, were able to finally restore and refurbish it in the 1970s.
 Ever since, the good ladies of the Daughters of the Golden West keep it clean and in good condition for the general public to enjoy.

 What is the connection to the Olivas Adobe, you ask?
 Well - two portraits of Ortega family members are hanging in our sewing room.
 One shows José Maria de Ortega, one of the brothers of Emilio Carlos, and the other shows their mother, Maria Conception Jacinta Dominguez Ortega, wife of Emigdio, the builder of the Ortega Adobe.
 This then closes the circle.